Fluctuation theorem: Dissipation function

 Note: in order for the FT to be valid we require that $f(\Gamma (t),0) \ne 0,\;\forall \Gamma (0)$.
 This condition is known as the condition of ergodic consistency.
 It is widely satisfied in common statistical ensembles - e.g. the canonical ensemble.

 The system may be in contact with a large heat reservoir in order to thermostat the system of interest.
-If this is the case $\Delta Q(t)$ is the heat lost to the reservoir over the time (0,t) and T is the absolute equilibrium temperature of the reservoir - see Williams et al., Phys Rev E70, 066113(2004).
+If this is the case $\Delta Q(t)$ is the heat lost to the reservoir over the time (0,t) and T is the absolute equilibrium temperature of the reservoir.
 With this definition of the dissipation function the precise statement of the FT simply replaces entropy production with the dissipation function in each of the FT equations above.